Our SEND Provision

 Special Educational Needs and Disabilities (often referred to as ‘SEN’ or ‘SEND’) is a term used to describe learning difficulties or disabilities that make it harder for a child to learn compared to children of the same age.

 All children may experience challenges with their learning at some point and for most children, these difficulties can be overcome with support from school and home.
-However, children with SEND are likely to need extra or different help to be able to learn.
+However, pupils with SEND need additional or different help to remove the barriers which are impacting their progress.

-Some children may have SEND because of a medical condition or disability, while other children may have SEND without a diagnosis or disability.
+Some children may have SEND because of a medical condition or disability, while other pupils may have SEND without a diagnosis or disability.

 Children may have difficulties in one or more of these areas:

 - Communication and Interaction –speech, language and communication difficulties which make it difficult for them to make sense of language or to understand how to communicate effectively and appropriately with others

 - Cognition and Learning - where children learn at a slower pace than others their age, have difficulty in understanding and/or organisation and memory skills, or have a specific difficulty affecting one particular part of their learning such as in literacy or numeracy

 - Physical and Sensory –visual and/or hearing impairments, or a physical need that can give rise to difficulties in accessing learning without appropriate support and equipment.
 A child may have difficulty with sensory processing, being under or over-sensitive or have difficulties with fine or gross motor skills.
 A child may have a medical condition which affects them physically

 - Social, Emotional and Mental Health - A child may display behaviours such as having very low self-esteem or being very anxious.
 They may display challenging, disruptive or distressing behaviours or have difficulty in managing their relationships with other people.
 They may appear withdrawn or behave in ways that may hinder their and other children’s learning and/or that have an impact on their health and wellbeing.